mgkcloud/aura/docs/system-architecture.md

 ## System Overview

-The Voice AI Shopping Assistant is built on a modern, scalable architecture that integrates with the Shopify platform and leverages external AI services for voice processing.
+The Voice AI Shopping Assistant is built on a modern, scalable architecture that integrates with the Shopify platform and leverages the Ultravox model through Replicate's API for voice processing and tool calling.
 This document outlines the key components of the system and how they interact.

 ## Architecture Diagram